 What is the difference between buying from a legal breeder and a pet store?

 Most pet stores will buy pets from anywhere most commonly a pet distribution center, but even craigslist rehomes.
 There are many genetic defects in Hedgehogs and animals with this defect should be removed from breeding lines.
 Breeders who breed for massive amounts of hedgehogs to be sold to pet stores usually do not keep up with lineage or pedigree of their hedgehogs so they have no idea of who the parents are to remove those lines.
-I also encourage you to ask your pet store if they will offer you at least a 1 year genetic health guarantee.

 Do Hedgehogs Make Good Pets?

 Hedgehogs are a gateway pet into the world of exotic pet ownership.
 While they are still considered to be exotics their care and maintenance is about that of a guinea pig.
 Their feeding schedule is more like that of a cat.
 The only real difference is that this animal does loves bathing.
-They are not terribly noisy and have little to no odor when care for properly.
+They are not terribly noisy and have little to no odor when cared for properly.